GFI LanGuard failed to install or upgrade correctly, or become corrupted, and some of the following errors appear:

 - Console and Services do not start or unexpectedly stop

-- Tasks fail to run
+- Tasks and Program Updates fail

 - Constant exceptions and crashes in logs

-- Components not registered or missing files
+- Components not registered or missing files, for example, "The scanning profiles database is not available"

-Note: If you are experiencing problems with program updates or scanning operations not detecting expected patches, it may be that your LanGuard version is old - updated definitions are only provided to the latest versions of the product.
+If you are experiencing problems with program updates or scanning operations not detecting expected patches, it may be that your LanGuard version is old - updated definitions are only provided to the latest versions of the product.
 Therefore it is recommended to always upgrade to the most recent version.

 - Configure the firewall to allow GFI LanGuard to connect to GFI servers and to the remote machines to be monitored.